Atanusaha143/Industryal-API/README.md

 # Industryal-API
 Node_version: 14.17.2
 # Instruction
-To install all packages, run command:
+To install all packages, run the command:
 ###### npm install
 # Description
 This project will handle a system that manages and tracks the procedure of turning raw materials into purchasable or sellable products.
-There will be users who will handle different sectors of the system, namely – HR, Sales and Marketing, Finance and Accounting and Products.
+There will be users who will handle different system sectors, namely – HR, Sales and Marketing, Finance and Accounting, and Products.
-There will be one SuperAdmin user who will be able to access all the features provided in the system, including adding new users.
+One SuperAdmin user will be able to access all the features provided in the system, including adding new users.

 Five types of users:
-1) SuperAdmin
+* SuperAdmin
-2) Users
+*  Users:
-    a) Product Manager
+    1) Product Manager
-    b) Sales and Marketing Manager
+    2) Sales and Marketing Manager
-    c) Human Resources Manager
+    3) Human Resources Manager
-    d) Finance and Accounting Manager
+    4) Finance and Accounting Manager

 Common Features for All Users:
   1. Log in to/Log out of the system
-  2. Reset password for account
+  2. Reset the password for an account
   3. Chatting with other employees
   4. Notices